tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 ### 3.1 The Brand Concept: LinkedIn as a Learning Network

+Ok so the world of work is changing.
+We need a new model and a new voice for LinkedIn.
+To recap: we need a brand idea for LinkedIn that works for consumers, employers, job seekers and advertisers.

 Learning is the one thing that your employer can't take away from you.

 If anyone has the opportunity to come to the table with a fresh POV on the future of work it's LinkedIn.
 We need a new idea for what work can be that energizes people and also prepares for the biggest skills shift we've ever seen.

-LinkedIn: not a social network, not a professional network - a learning network.
+LinkedIn: not a social network, not a professional network - a ***learning network***.

+In an age of meaningless meetings and doomscrolling, LinkedIn is the antidote.
+A fresh, thoughtful approach for everyone (employers, employees, advertisers) to re-engage with the world of work in a way that empowers the individual and prepares everyone for the AI-future that is looming.

-Why this works: Leverages LinkedIn's advantage of real networks and real utility.
+Why it works: Leverages LinkedIn's advantage of real networks and real utility.

 It's good for everyone: